FAQ

 How many evenings and weekends are devoted to performances or workshops?

-The choir performs three main concerts in the year: a Christmas Concert, a Folk Concert (in March), and a Spring Concert (in May).
-One to two weeks before each concert, a morning workshop is held on a Saturday.
-The choir also attends camp in September and February (depending on the age of the chorister), and performs a fall mini-concert at the end of October.
+The choir performs three main concerts in the year: a Winter Concert (in December), a Folk Concert (in March), and a Spring Concert (in May).
+One to two weeks before each concert, a Saturday morning workshop is held.
+The choir also attends camp in September and February (depending on the chorister’s age) and performs a fall mini-concert.

 How often does the choir tour?